MagicCrypto/MagicWallet/README.md

 # MagicWallet

-An Open-Source Stellar Wallet for Adding LP and More directly on Your iPhone and Android
+An Open-Source Stellar Wallet for Interacting with DeFi directly on Your iPhone and Android